 - Fold the herbs, pepper and salt.
 Do check the taste and add more pepper, salt or butter if required.

-- Leftover can be refrigerated or freezed and warmed in the oven just before serving.
+- Leftover can be refrigerated for 1 to 2 days and warmed in the oven just before serving.
+Add some more milk if needed while warming or reheating to adjust the consistency.

 Video